JimiSewa/alx-pre_course/README.md

-Happy Birthday Olanrewaju Ilove you from my brain
+Happy birthday Olanrewaju Ilove you from my brain